Graffiti Part II - This Stonky Crew

 The girls test out their spray painting skills on a blank canvas.

-Our spray painting skills were no different.
-Little hands and spray can nozzles make for tired fingers, misdirected sprays, and drippy paint jobs, But man, what a blast it was to be free to draw on the wall!
-As a child who grew up drawing on the walls and furniture (much to my parents dismay), I found the graffiti making process quite liberating; fulfilling an innate primordial desire to make my mark.
+Our first attempts were a bit rough—small hands and spray can nozzles led to tired fingers, misdirected sprays, and drippy paint jobs.
+But the freedom to create on the wall was exhilarating.
+As someone who grew up drawing on walls and furniture, I found the graffiti process liberating and a way to fulfill a deep-seated desire to leave my mark.

 The girls feather in their orange paint to create a gradient with the pink paint above.